-The term smoke test is primarily seen & used in the hardware industry, where hardware or its component is being tested by plugging it into an electrical source.
-If smoke comes out of the hardware, then it said to be failed otherwise passed the smoke test.
+Primarily used in the field of hardware industry, smoke testing found its vogue from a similar hardware testing, wherein a hardware device passed testing successfully if it did not catch fire or smoke the first time it was used/turned on.
 Similarly, in the software testing, when a component of the software application or build fails to pass the smoke test, it is considered inappropriate to bear the further testing activities.

 Note: Smoke Tests are used to either accept or reject builds for further testing based on their stability, where each build is subjected to positive scenarios and conditions along with the valid input data as desired for its functioning.
 No negative scenarios and invalid data are being used in smoke testing.

-Although, Smoke and Sanity tests are used to test builds, still these two techniques are quite different.
-Check our new article that clears the air on Smoke testing vs Sanity testing.
+Although, Smoke and Sanity tests are both used to test builds, there are still various differences between these two testing techniques.
+So, check our article on Smoke Testing vs Sanity Testing and remove your confusion.

-As Smoke testing covers only basic functionalities and no detailed testing of the build is performed along with the limited number of test cases, it might be possible that some of the critical and essential testing aspects get overlooked or untouched, which may have negative impact or issues at later stages.
-Thus, preparing and following smoke testing checklist seems to be a better approach to successfully carry out the smoke testing of the builds.
+As Smoke testing covers only the basic functionalities and no detailed testing of the build is performed along with the limited number of test cases, it might be possible that some of the critical and essential testing aspects get overlooked or untouched, which may have negative impact on the product.